 13, Intaglio Relief - Greg WirtzAll Levels/12 Students

 5 days of Intaglio relief, (carving a design beneath the surface of the wood).
 One of the new projects this year is of an Angel; you will have your choice of patterns, including Santas, religious, realistic, flowers, fantasy, etc. Project will be carved on 12” x 16” x 1” basswood board.
 Students will need hand tools, a sharp bench knife, a light (if additional light preferred), gouges #3, #5, #7, #9 sweeps and paint brushes.
 Instructor will send email.

 This class will focus on a wide variety of more advanced techniques.
-Projects may vary from a large gourd project to which the various techniques are applied. . or several smaller projects featuring one or two advanced techniques per piece.
-Techniques students may choose to use include: pyrography, power carving, inlace, setting cabochons, filigree or lattice work, pine needle rims, use of quick wood or epoxy sculpt, and special effects.
+Projects may vary from a large gourd project to which the various techniques are applied Techniques students may choose to use include: pyrography, power carving, in-lace, setting cabochons, filigree or lattice work, pine needle rims, use of quick wood or epoxy sculpt, and special effects.
 Time will also be spent on gourd design and viewing examples of the various techniques.
-Some paints, dies and embellishments will be provided, however if students have a specific project in mind they may bring supplies that suit the completion of their special effects. (example feathers, beads, etc.)
+THIS IS A POWERCARVING CLASS, so you will need a power carver, bits and burs, Dust collector and masks.
+A good light is recommended as well as any extension cords you may need.
+Some paints, dies and embellishments will be provided, however if students have a specific project in mind they may bring supplies that suit the completion of their special effects.
+(Example: feathers, beads, etc.)

 Every good woodcarving starts with a clay Model.
 In this class you will learn to use an armature and clay to create your own creations.
 You will be using an oil based clay .
 Students are encouraged to bring clay tools, although kitchen tableware will work.

 For those non-carvers who have their own projects they would like to work on while socializing with fellow crafters.
 We will provide a room with tables/work space for you to do your own thing.